mfadelli/FHPC_2022_Assignment/README.md

 **Disclaimer:** This project was carried out by **Linda Broglio**, **Matteo Fadelli** and **Nicola Perin**.
 We worked together for the entirety of the time, occasionally working *in parallel* to speed up the process.

 This repository contains the proposed solution for the 2022 - 2023 assignment of the course "Foundations of High Performance Computing".
 It consists of the report of the  assignment and two directories with the material produced.
-In each of these directories there is a readme that contains further information to navigate the content.
+In each of these directories there is a readme helping navigate the content.

 The report can be found **here**. (da mettere il link)